koordinator-sh/koordinator/README.md

 ## Quick Start

-You can view the full documentation from the [Koordinator website](https://koordinator.sh/docs/introduction).
+You can view the full documentation from the [Koordinator website](https://koordinator.sh/docs).

 - Install or upgrade Koordinator with [the latest version](https://koordinator.sh/docs/installation).
+- Referring to [best practices](https://koordinator.sh/docs/best-practices/colocation-of-spark-jobs), there will be examples on running co-located workloads.

 ## Contributing